Welcome to the Australian Meteorological Association Inc.

 The AMetA website is presently under re-construction after suffering an unfortunate meltdown.
 Please excuse the mess!

 Prior to the present COVID-19 restrictions we were meeting bi-monthly in a conference room at the Bureau of Meteorology in downtown Adelaide.
-However, until further notice, AMetA is in HIBERNATION mode.
+However, until further notice, AMetA is in HIBERNATION mode … but we are hopeful that an end is in sight!

 An item of great interest to AMetA members was presented on page 3 of The Advertiser on Thursday 9th July 2020.
 It was written by Miles Kemp – read a sample below.